integrativemodeling/spb/scripts/README.md

 ## 4. Cluster
 In this step, rescored models are clustered, considering the model weight obtained in the previous (analysis) step.

-In the parent directory of `ANALYSIS`, create another directory called `CLUSTER` (say), make it the current working directory.
+In the parent directory of `ANALYSIS`, create another directory called `CLUSTER`, and make it the current working directory.

    - **Inputs:** The inputs that need to be in this directory for clustering include:
         - Inputs for clustering (`inputs/cluster`): a label file `label.dat` that specifies which beads to use for clustering